 I am the parent of a child who would have been labeled “special needs” had he gone to a traditional school.
-Instead, my husband and I homeschooled our son (now in his early 30s) from pre-K through 12th grade.
+Instead, my husband and I homeschooled our son (now in his 30s) from pre-K through 12th grade.
 Aside from part-time attendance at the local university preschool, our son has never stepped foot in a formal classroom.
 Actually … he did step foot in a classroom a few times when he came to visit me when I worked as a counselor in a public elementary school and he wasn’t much impressed.

 Wishing you the best as you investigate homeschooling for your special child!

 p.s.
 As much as I enjoy hearing from other parents of special needs children, I cannot always respond in a timely manner.
 I am also unable to provide treatment advice for specific diagnoses … unfortunately, there are no tried and true learning materials to teach kids with ADHD, Asperger’s, or any other disorder.
 Choosing materials and/or a homeschooling style is very much an individual decision that should be based on each child’s unique temperament.
 What may work for one 8-year old boy with Asperger’s may not work for any other 8-year old Aspie child.
 I do try to respond to emails, but those who want individualized assistance, might consider scheduling a consultation with me.

 Thank you for your understanding!